History of Missouri Baptist University

 Missouri Baptist University is located at One College Park Drive, St. Louis, Missouri, 63141-8698, in the heart of West St. Louis County, adjacent to Interstate 64 (Highway 40), one mile west of Interstate 270.
 A full range of degree and certificate programs is offered at the undergraduate, master’s, specialist, and doctoral levels.

-The MBU School of Nursing, which began offering classes in January 2018, is located in the Walker Medical Building, 12855 N. Forty Dr., Suite 300, St. Louis, MO 63141, adjacent to the Main campus.
-This facility includes offices for faculty and staff, classrooms, laboratories, and a student lounge.
+The MBU School of Nursing, which will begin offering classes in January 2018, is located in the Walker Medical Building, 12855 N. Forty Dr., Suite 300, St. Louis, MO 63141, adjacent to the Main campus.
+This facility will include offices for faculty and staff, classrooms, laboratories, and a student lounge.

 MBU-Troy/Wentzville opened in 1986 and maintains administrative offices and educational facilities at 75 College Campus Drive, Moscow Mills, Missouri, 63362, and offers complete undergraduate degree programs in a wide range of majors as well as graduate degrees at the master’s, specialist, and doctoral levels.